 Taurus Judge: Of course I’m kidding!
 Just…don’t.

 And speaking of things I’d stay away from… I would firmly recommend against a small-frame, snubnose revolver.
 The Airweights and LCRs are fine when you want to carry, but not ideal choices for home defense chores.
+They don’t have any of the benefits and all of the drawbacks.
+And while we’re at it, the tend to give off quite a bit more muzzle flash.

 The Bottom Line